RingBDStack/dependency-based-w2v/preprocess/README.md

 All we need is to run `mdeps.java`. **Pay attention to set args[0] of the script as the preprocessed file in Step 2.**

 ### Step 4
-The reason why we count frequency of grammatical relations is for negative sampling during training.
+The reason why we count frequency of grammatical relations is for negative sampling during training.</br>
 Run `python count.py --file [file] --quantity [quantity]` to count the frequency of every relation and get the `weightcn.txt`.</br>
 **[file] means the preprocessed file in Step 3(such as `mdeps-demo.txt`), [quantity] means number of lines of `depsl.txt`(default is 5785)**